 Copy and fill in the missing words: How can I trust God when I feel afraid?

 I can remember how great, and mighty God is.

-I can remember that God loves me and is after
+I can remember that God loves me and is me. after

-me.

-I can ask the Holv Spirit to me.
+I can ask the Holy Spirit to me.

-Missing words: comfort strong looking
+Missing words: comfort strong looking]